 All employees are covered by the conduct prohibitions contained in policy 8:30, Visitors to and Conduct on School Property.
-The prohibition in the use of e-cigarettes, tobacco, and cannabis products applies both (1) when an employee is on school property, and (2) while an employee is performing work for the District at a school event regardless of the event's location.

-Tobacco has the meaning provided in section 105 ILCS 5/10-20.5b.
+The prohibition in the use of tobacco products applies both (1) when an employee is on school property, and (2) while an employee is performing work for the District at a school event regardless of the event's location.
+Tobacco shall have the meaning provided in section 10-20.5b of the School Code.